rubyatscale/packs-rails/README.md

 ```

 ### Making your package use a single namespace
-If you want to use a single namespace for all classes in your package, you can have Stimpack help by patching Zeitwerk so that the namespace subdirectories aren't necessary.
-Enable this feature like this
+`stimpack` supports a single namespace for all classes and modules in your pack.Enable this feature like this:
 ```yml
 # packs/my_pack/package.yml
 enforce_dependencies: true